smastrom/headless-gatsby-multilang/README.md

 You can encounter this error both during build time and development.

 What happened here is that you removed a field or content model on DatoCMS and forgot to remove any query or variable referring to it in the project files.
-Check [this](#removing-fields) section.
+Please check [this](#removing-fields) section on how to fix this issue.

 <br />